surtarso/single-file-php-file-browser/README.md

 2. Place the `index.php` file in the folder you want to share on the web.

 3. Access the folder using a web browser.
 You can do this by entering the folder's URL in your web browser's address bar.
-For example, if you placed `index.php` in a folder called "MyFiles" on your web server, you would access it like this: `http://yourdomain.com/MyFiles/`.
+For example, if you placed `index.php` in a folder called "stuff" on your web server, you would access it like this: `http://yourdomain.com/stuff/`.

 The `index.php` file will automatically generate a directory listing for the specified folder, allowing you to view and access the contained files and folders via a user-friendly web interface.